Red Sox can't send Rafael Devers back to the minors now

 But let's go back to that smile.
 For a Red Sox team that has been characterized by David Price's scowl, Devers' baby face was as refreshing as the breeze off Puget Sound.
 It's worth keeping around, too, even when veteran infielder Eduardo Nunez joins the team Friday after being acquired from the San Francisco Giants late Tuesday night.

 Imagine that?
 These Red Sox haven't been much fun lately.
-They're still in first place in the American League East, but 12 losses in 19 games since the Fourth of July have trimmed their lead from four games down to one.
+They're still in first place in the American League East, but 12 losses in 19 games since the Fourth of July have trimmed their lead from four games to one.
 When Price isn't sniping at members of the media, including Hall of Fame pitcher Dennis Eckersley on the team plane, manager John Farrell catches heat for not apologizing on Price's behalf and legitimate questions arise about a leadership void in the clubhouse.

 Fun?
 Not quite.